1 General Guidelines & Preliminary Information

 1.3 Technical Problems

 Although the telescope is kept on a regular maintenance program, problems can and do arise.
 If you think you have a problem go through the checklists in this manual.
 A searchable database of previous trouble reports can also be referenced.
 It's worthwhile to check the reports for the 1.3m McGraw-Hill telescope as well as reports there may pertain since there is so much crossover between instrumentation and the MIS.

 A Trouble Report Form is available on the MDM home page on all of the MDM computers.
 It forwards your message both to the mountain staff and to key individuals at the consortium institutions.
-We request that you report all technical problems promptly using this form even if you have already reported them orally to the mountain staff.
+We request that you report all technical problems promptly using this form, even if you have already reported them orally to the mountain staff.
 This helps keep the staff members and director abreast of newly arising and continuing problems.